Handbook

 Campus students will meet with their academic advisor every semester to review academic and professional performance and progress.
 Distance students will meet with their academic advisor as needed.

-Students must maintain a minimum cumulative GPA of 3.0 to remain in the MS in Applied Behavior Analysis program and the School of Graduate Studies.
+The lowest acceptable grade in the School of Graduate Studies is a “C,” and students must maintain a minimum cumulative GPA of 3.0 to remain in the MS in Applied Behavior Analysis program and be in good standing with the School of Graduate Studies.
 If a student does not achieve or maintain a 3.0 GPA, they will be placed on academic probation and given one semester to raise their GPA.
-The lowest acceptable grade in Graduate Studies is a “C.” Students who do not meet the GPA requirement are not eligible to take the final comprehensive examination, internship, or thesis oral defense.
-All course grades are included in GPA calculations, including repeated courses.
+Students who do not meet the GPA requirement are not eligible to take the final comprehensive examination, internship, or thesis oral defense.

 Graduate students whose records show less than a 3.0 GPA at program completion may be allowed to register for 3 to 9 additional semester credits in an effort to raise their GPA to the required minimum.
 All additional credits must be approved, and students must follow the petition procedure.
 Advisors will determine the appropriate courses, which may include repeated or new coursework.